|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-5° 4' 60S Long145° 48' 0E Alexishafen is located on the north coast of New Guinea in Madang Province in Papua New Guinea (PNG).
-Borders Sek Harbor to the east including Megas Island, Admosin Island and Sek Island.
+Lat 5° 4' 60S Long145° 48' 0E Alexishafen is located on the north coast of New Guinea.
+Borders Sek Harbor to the east borders Sek Harbor including Megas Island, Admosin Island and Sek Island.
 To the west is Alexishafen Airfield and to the northwest is Danip and Danip Airfield (Alexishafen II).
 Connected via the North Coast Road southward to Madang.
 To the north is Bostrem Bay.
-Also sometimes spelled "Alexishaven" in prewar or wartime references.
+Also spelled "Alexishaven" in prewar or wartime references.
+Today located in Madang Province in Papua New Guinea (PNG).

 During the German administration of New Guinea, the Catholic chuch estabilshed the Alexishafen Catholic Mission at Alexishafen.